codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 The *Method* column shows the HTTP method that the route is listening for.

-The *Route* column shows the route (URI path) to match.
+The *Route* column shows the route path to match.
 The route of a defined route is expressed as a regular expression.

-Since v4.3.0, the *Name* column shows the route name. ``»`` indicates the name is the same as the route.
+Since v4.3.0, the *Name* column shows the route name. ``»`` indicates the name is the same as the route path.

 .. important:: The system is not perfect.
 If you use Custom Placeholders, *Filters* might not be correct.
 If you want to check filters for a route, you can use :ref:`spark filter:check <spark-filter-check>` command.